h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  **score_validation_sampling**: Specify the method used to sample validation dataset for scoring.
 This value can be either  "Uniform" (default) or "Stratified".

 -  **diagnostics**: Specify whether to compute the variable importances for input features (using the Gedeon method).
 For large networks, enabling this option can reduce speed.
-This option is enabled by default.
+This option is defaults to true (enabled).

 -  **fast_mode**: Specify whether to enable fast mode, a minor approximation in back-propagation.
-This option is enabled by default.
+This option is defaults to true (enabled).

 -  **force_load_balance**: Specify whether to force extra load balancing to increase training speed for small datasets and use all cores.
-This option is enabled by default.
+This option is defaults to true (enabled).

 -  **variable_importances**: Specify whether to compute variable importance.
-This option is disabled by default.
+This option is defaults to false (not enabled).

 -  **replicate_training_data**: Specify whether to replicate the entire training dataset onto every node for faster training on small datasets.
-This option is enabled by default.
+This option is defaults to true (enabled).

 -  `single_node_mode <algo-params/single_node_mode.html>`__: Specify whether to run on a single node for fine-tuning of model parameters.
-This option defaults to false.
+This option is defaults to false (not enabled).

 -  **shuffle_training_data**: Specify whether to shuffle the training data.
 This option is recommended if the training data is replicated and the value of **train_samples_per_iteration** is close to the number of nodes times the number of rows.
-This option is disabled by default.
+This option is defaults to false (not enabled).

 -  `missing_values_handling <algo-params/missing_values_handling.html>`__: Specify how to handle missing values (Skip or MeanImputation).
 This option defaults to MeanImputation.

 -  **quiet_mode**: Specify whether to display less output in the standard output.
-This option is not enabled by default.
+This option is defaults to false (not enabled).

 -  **autoencoder**: Specify whether to enable the Deep Learning autoencoder.
-This option is not enabled by default.
+This option is defaults to false (not enabled).

     **Note**: Cross-validation is not supported when autoencoder is enabled.

 -  **sparse**: Specify whether to enable sparse data handling, which is more efficient for data with many zero values.
-This option is not enabled by default.
+This option is defaults to false (not enabled).

 -  **col_major**: Specify whether to use a column major weight matrix for the input layer.
 This option can speed up forward propagation but may reduce the speed of backpropagation.
-This option is not enabled by default.
+This option is defaults to false (not enabled).

 -  **average_activation**: Specify the average activation for the sparse autoencoder.
 If **Rectifier** is used, the **average_activation** value must be positive.
 This option defaults to 0.